 Applicants may obtain more information regarding GRE/TOEFL Test Scores by visiting Educational Testing Service.
 For more information on UCLA Graduate Studies Admissions and Test Scores, visit the UCLA Graduate Division FAQ.

 UCLA Graduate Division requires a minimum GPA of 3.0.
-Transcripts of all graduate and undergraduate work must be sent to the department before December 1st deadline.
+Transcripts of all graduate and undergraduate work must be sent to the department once admitted into the program.